-EstNbr EstName NR# Date Task Regs Description M751 Norbest, LLC (Moroni) MMK32 111218 29N 12/29/2017 04C05 381.65(b) While performing a Good Commercial Practices task for a partial lot of birds which had been held overnight from the previous day's production, I (b) (6) ) observed the following noncompliance.
+EstNbr EstName NR# Date Task Regs Description M751 Norbest, LLC (Moroni) MMK32 111218 29N 12/29/2017 04C05 381.65(b) While performing a Good Commercial Practices task for a partial lot of birds which had been held overnight from the previous day's production, I (b) (c)) observed the following noncompliance.
 A partial lot of medium hens (705 birds) entered slaughter at approximately 1530 on Friday afternoon, December 22, 2017.
 It was observed that 42 dead birds were discarded at unloading, another 26 were condemned for septox and at least one additional barrel of carcasses that had passed inspection but required trimming of lesions was discarded at the salvage station but not accounted for in the plant numbers.
-In comparison, the rest of that same lot of medium hens (b) (d) birds) which had been slaughtered on the previous day (Thursday, December 21, 2017) yielded 30 dead birds and 17 condemned for septox.
+In comparison, the rest of that same lot of medium hens (d) birds) which had been slaughtered on the previous day (Thursday, December 21, 2017) yielded 30 dead birds and 17 condemned for septox.
 The numbers, which were confirmed earlier this week, indicate the discards for dead and septox did significantly increase as a result of the holdover.
 According to plant records, the birds slaughtered late Friday, December 22, 2017, had arrived at the facility at 0102 on Thursday morning, December 21, 2017, and had thus been held on site for approximately 38 hours.
-In addition, the birds had been held overnight on the truck without shelter in temperatures that dipped below 10 degrees.
-Fahrenheit and was noted to be 8 degrees Friday morning at 0845.
+In addition, the birds had been held overnight on the truck without shelter in temperatures that dipped below 10 degrees Fahrenheit and was noted to be 8 degrees Friday morning at 0845.
 The trailer was parked outside but not parked under the shelter which can accommodate approximately 12 trailers.
-According to (b) (6) , the holdover occurred due to unscheduled downtime which made it impossible to process the birds as scheduled.
-Also according to (b) (6) , the holdover occurred due to unscheduled downtime which made it impossible to process the birds as scheduled.
-Also according to (b) (6) , the holdover occurred due to unscheduled downtime which made it impossible to process the birds as scheduled.
-Also according to (b) (6) , the holdover occurred for holding birds overnight and longer than 24 hours are contrary to the establishment's own SOP #307 Live Bird Hold
+According to (b) (6) holding birds next to the roofed storage structure but not under it is still within the designated storage area. (b) (6) morning at 0845.
+The trailer was parked outside but not under it is still within the designated storage area. (b) (6) morning at 0845.
+In addition, these particular findings an enclosed structure that can provide relative warmth and shelter from the weather and wind was not used to hold the trailer of birds.
+These findings constitute a failure to comply with 9 CFR 381.65(b).
+In addition, these particular findings and the trend of hold